 Sri Sri is back in his plush five star hotel suite.
 The devotees sit on the floor while Sri Sri Ravi Shankar sits on a high sofa.
 There is silence and it is broken only to compliment on what a “tremendous success” his lecture was.
 Indeed Shanker has been successful around the world with his breathing technique, Sudarshan Kriya over which he has even obtained a copyright.

-It is this technique which has lent to his growing popularity for his lectures are usually repetitions and full of spriritual cliches.
+It is this technique which has lent to his growing popularity for his lectures are full of spiritual cliches and are shockingly insipid.
 But for his followers, even his off the cuff remarks are taken down as pearls of wisdom and repeated to the uninitiated.
 Critics say Sudarshan Kriya itself is nothing but rehashed Yogic exercise known to indian ascetics since antiquity.
 But Sri Sri was the first to market it to the modern world and its yours to learn provided you pay the price.
 Like most guru-seeking people, Shanker’s devotees, mostly the urban elite, come to him to get rid of their tentions and anxieties.
 And like many esoteric groups, his devotees attribute many miracles to him.

 As the evening sun sets on the hotel in Agra, Sri Sri Ravi Shankar gets ready to rest for the day.
+Everyone is summarily ushered out of the room.
 On the train back to Delhi the words of the followers come back to me ,” You will never understand the ways of Guruji”.
 Amen.